Post-holiday and off-season shopping deals that you can still score now

 Savvy shoppers can still save with these post-holiday sales

-The holiday sales season started three months ago.
-But that doesn’t mean the deals have ended.
+The holiday sales season started three months ago, but that doesn’t mean the deals have ended.
 After the gift-purchasing rush, there is a period when retailers step up their game and become even more competitive with sales.
-Currently, we are still seeing discounts in a wide variety of categories, ranging from apparel, such as running shoes, to fitness equipment, such as exercise bikes.
+Currently, we’re still seeing discounts in a wide variety of categories, ranging from apparel such as running shoes to fitness equipment such as exercise bikes.
 Here are some off-season sales that were worth waiting for.

 Where you can find the best post-holiday deals